Nationalisation of Northern Rock: Nationalisation

 On 17 February 2008, Alistair Darling, the Chancellor of the Exchequer, announced that Northern Rock was to be nationalised claiming that the private bids did not offer "sufficient value for money to the taxpayer" and thus the bank was to be brought under a "temporary period of public ownership".

-The government is the sole shareholder through UK Financial Investments, and the bank is managed at "arm's length" on a commercial basis by an independent board under Ron Sandler.
-Customers are not affected by this change.
+The government was the sole shareholder through UK Financial Investments, and the bank was managed at "arm's length" on a commercial basis by an independent board under Ron Sandler.
+Customers were not affected by this change.

-A Government-appointed arbitration panel will decide on a fair price for the compensation to be offered to investors for their shares.
+An arbitration panel was appointed by the Government to decide on a fair price for the compensation to be offered to investors for their shares.
 Prior to the markets opening on 18 February, trading in Northern Rock's ordinary and preference shares on the London Stock Exchange was suspended.
 The legal authorisation for the nationalisation is the Banking (Special Provisions) Act 2008, which also allows for the nationalisation of other banks if necessary.
 At 00:01 on 22 February Northern Rock was formally nationalised.

 In November 2008 the government set up a new company, UK Financial Investments, to manage their shareholdings in Northern Rock and Bradford & Bingley.
 On 10 March 2009 the Office of Fair Trading published their report on the impacts of public support for Northern Rock on competition in financial services.
 The OFT concluded that "public support for Northern Rock did not, during that period, have a significantly adverse impact on competition."

 Boardroom changes

 In February 2008, Ron Sandler was appointed executive chairman by the government.
 Bryan Sanderson, Sir Ian Gibson, David Jones and Paul Thompson resigned from the board at this time.
 Gary Hoffman became chief executive of Northern Rock in October 2008.
 He has previously been the vice chairman of Barclays and a former managing director of Barclaycard.
 With the appointment of Gary Hoffman, Ron Sandler changed to a non-executive chairman position.
 On 4 November 2010 Hoffman left the bank to move to NBNK Investments; Sandler reverted to his executive chairman position.

 In October 2008, the post-nationalisation management of Northern Rock decided not to bring legal action for negligence against the directors in charge during the crisis, including former chief executive Adam Applegarth, citing insufficient grounds to do so.
-There will be no action either against the auditors, PricewaterhouseCoopers.
+There would be no action either against the auditors, PricewaterhouseCoopers.

 In January 2009 it was announced that Ann Godbehere would be leaving her post as chief financial officer at the end of February.

-Some former directors of the bank have been fined and banned by the FSA including former deputy chief executive David Baker £504,000 for misreporting mortgage arrears data and former credit director Richard Barclay was fined £140,000 for failing to ensure accurate financial information.
-In April finance director David Jones quit the bank after reports that the FSA were to further investigate the activities at the bank prior to the nationalisation.
-In July Jones was fined and banned by the FSA.
+Some former directors of the bank were fined and banned by the FSA including former deputy chief executive David Baker £504,000 for misreporting mortgage arrears data and former credit director Richard Barclay was fined £140,000 for failing to ensure accurate financial information.
+In April 2010, finance director David Jones quit the bank after reports that the FSA were to further investigate the activities at the bank prior to the nationalisation.
+That July Jones was fined and banned by the FSA.